Our professional strategy

-- maximum relevant information available to both sides and to the Mediator.
+- maximum relevant information available to both Participants and to the Mediator.

-- time for the parties to confer with others and consider their position, threats and opportunities
+- an opportunity for the parties to confer with others when that is required

 - maximum understanding of each other’s position by reading not only text, but body language, tone of speech, and so on.